Genivia/ugrep/README.md

                   context with a `-' separator.
 See also options -A, -B and -C.

            -Z[best][+-~][MAX], --fuzzy=[best][+-~][MAX]
                   Fuzzy mode: report approximate pattern matches within MAX errors.
-The default is -Z1: one deletion, insertion or substi- tution is allowed.
-If `+`, `-' and/or `~'  is  specified,  then `+'  allows insertions, `-' allows deletions and `~' allows sub- stitutions.
+                  The default is -Z1: one deletion, insertion or substitution is allowed.
+If `+`, `-' and/or `~' is specified, then `+' allows insertions, `-' allows deletions and `~' allows substitutions.
                   For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
 If `best' is specified, then only the best matching lines are output with the lowest cost per file.
 Option -Zbest requires two passes over a file and cannot be used with standard input or Boolean queries.
 Option --sort=best orders matching files by best match.
 The first character of an approximate match always matches a character at the beginning of the pattern.
-To fuzzy match the first charac- ter, replace it with a `.' or `.?'.
+To fuzzy match the first character, replace it with a `.' or `.?'.
 Option -U applies fuzzy matching to ASCII and bytes instead of Unicode text.
-No white- space may be given between -Z and its argument.
+No whitespace may be given between -Z and its argument.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives (.cpio, .pax, .tar and .zip) and compressed archives (e.g. .taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, .tlz, .txz, .tzst) are searched and matching pathnames of files in archives are output in braces.
 If -g, -O, -M, or -t is specified, searches files stored in archives whose filenames match globs, match filename extensions, match file signature magic bytes, or match file types, respectively.
                   Supported compression formats: gzip (.gz), compress (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz (requires suffix .lzma, .tlz, .xz, .txz), lz4 (requires suffix .lz4), zstd (requires suffix .zst, .zstd, .tzst).

            --zmax=NUM
                   When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM recursive expansions.
-The  default --zmax=1 only permits searching uncompressed files stored in cpio, pax,  tar  and  zip archives;  compressed  files and archives are detected as binary files and are effectively ignored.
+The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar and zip archives;
+                  compressed files and archives are detected as binary files and are effectively ignored.
 Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar and zip archives.
 NUM may range from 1 to 99 for up to 99 decompression and de-archiving steps.
 Increasing NUM values gradually degrades performance.

            -0, --null
                   Output a zero-byte (NUL) after the file name.
 This option can be used with commands such as `find -print0' and `xargs -0' to process arbitrary file names.

            A `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns that match one or more newline characters.

     EXIT STATUS